shixinhuang99/scafalra/README.md

 Usage: scafalra [OPTIONS] [COMMAND]

 Commands:
   list       List all scaffolds
-  remove  Remove specified scaffolds mv      Rename a scaffold add     Add scaffolds from GitHub repository create  Copy the scaffold folder to the specified directory token   Configure or display your GitHub personal access token(classic) help    Print this message or the help of the given subcommand(s)
+  remove     Remove specified scaffolds mv         Rename a scaffold add        Add scaffolds from GitHub repository create     Copy the scaffold folder to the specified directory token      Configure or display your GitHub personal access token(classic) update     Update self uninstall  Uninstall self help       Print this message or the help of the given subcommand(s)

 Options:
       --debug          Use debug output